CDRT/docs/bios/settings/thinkpad/ioportaccess.md

 <details><summary>Integrated Audio</summary>

-Select whether to enable or disable all audio functions (Microphone/Speaker).
+Whether to enable all audio functions (Microphone/Speaker) in the OS environment.
-One of 2 Possible options:

-1.	**On** – to enable audio functions, select ‘Enabled’ and save the setting.
+?> To enable audio functions, select `Enabled` and save the setting.
 Then fully shut down and power on the system.

+Possible options:

-Default.
+1.	**On** – Default.
-2. Off – disables use of all audio functions and keeps it disabled in the OS environment.
+2. Off

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|